Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Mission prep for the HEAT was weirdly delicate.
 The suits did *not* tolerate muck, dirt or grit inside them, the undersuit could take a little foreign body and turn it into a scratched-raw bleeding hole in a man’s leg.
 Which meant that suit-up had to be done in the most sterile conditions available.

 Meanwhile, mission prep ideally involved carbing up, caffeinating, defecating, slamming a dose of Crue-D, and shaving.
-The HEAT mohawk was kind of iconic by now---the only reason Powell didn’t wear one himself was that his own hairline now started somewhere behind his ears.
+The HEAT mohawk was kind of iconic by now - the only reason Powell didn’t wear one himself was that his own hairline now started somewhere behind his ears.
 But the Lads, Costello included, were deadly serious about the step of getting their hair helmet-ready.
 It was like putting on woad, a ritual to focus the mind.

-Once they were safely in the undersuit without any outside contaminants in there with them---a process that the techs made look like a ballet, and the operators themselves made look more like the same ballet conducted by a herd of rhinos---they were *staying* there until the job was done.
+Once they were safely in the undersuit without any outside contaminants in there with them - a process that the techs made look like a ballet, and the operators themselves made look more like the same ballet conducted by a herd of rhinos - they were *staying* there until the job was done.

 Powell sorely wished he could suit up with them again.
 If Dark Eye had been more remote and out of contact, he might have been able to justify his personal involvement, but as it was the target was well inside their sphere of communications.
 He wasn’t going to be out of the loop, and so there was no reason for him to present.

 Still.
 This one was going to be tough, and sending them into it without him gnawed at everything he’d ever prided himself on.
-God only knew how Daar felt---since entering the room to observe the briefing, the newly-minted Great Father hadn’t said more than three words together.
+God only knew how Daar felt - since entering the room to observe the briefing, the newly-minted Great Father hadn’t said more than three words together.

 The equally newly-minted Champion Goruu called up the schematic on a Gaoian tablet and let the HEAT take a good look at it.
 At first, they seemed to be looking at a potato the size of a car, but within seconds the view pulled in sharply and highlighted an arrangement of more regular shapes on the potato’s surface.

 “You may not be aware, but Gao has five moons,” he explained.
 “This is the smallest, Shasu.
-It’s little more than a captive asteroid and it’s on a slow re-entry orbit---About two million years from now, it will hit Gao.
+It’s little more than a captive asteroid and it’s on a slow re-entry orbit - About two million years from now, it will hit Gao.
 It seems my Clan decided to address that problem early and built an experimental propulsion laboratory up there.”

 “Ordinarily, we wouldn’t give two shits about it right now,” Powell elaborated.
-“It’s unarmed, it can’t accelerate on account of bein’ a fookin’ *moon* and it has a permanent population of fifty---all implanted.
+“It’s unarmed, it can’t accelerate on account of bein’ a fookin’ *moon* and it has a permanent population of fifty - all implanted.
 But, the bastard thing has a nanofactory in its core.
 A *big* an’ advanced one.
 The enemy could be cookin’ up anything in there.”

 The men nodded, and Powell indicated to Goruu to roll on the schematic.
 Most of the facility was a *long* narrow shaft that vanished into the moon’s innards.
 “Nukin’ it to Hell is, sadly, not an option, because Shasu is overall about the same size as Mauna Kea.
 We could fling the entire Deep Space Strategic Weapons Reserve at the bastard...or we can be smart about it.”